isaacs-dev/Minidew-Mods/SpeedyPaths/README.md

 * TownSquareBoost: on the stone paths in the town square

 Other options:
+* EnableStatusEffect: Whether the status effect icon should show up on screen.
 * GeneralBoost: The boost given by default if no other takes presedent.
 Any boost with a value of 0 will be ignored and use the general boost instead.
 If the general boost is 0, you will walk at vanilla speeds when off-path.